-How does a phishing email look like?
+How does coronavirus scam look like?

 Attackers send emails containing malicious links or attachments.
-The message seems to have an important information and asks you to click on a link or open an attachment.
-If you click on any of them, you are likely to load a malicious software in your device.
+The message seems to have important information and asks you to click on a link or open an attachment.
+If you click on any of them, you are likely to load malicious software in your device.

 Below is an example of scam email impersonating World Health Organization (WHO).

 Another example below targets enterprises for payment.

 Why phishing attacks on mobile devices rise during a crisis?

 Attackers depend on deception.
 To achieve success, they create messages that generate a sense of urgency encouraging the recipients to click on links and share sensitive information.
 A crisis like COVID-19, give those attackers a great opportunity to cause significant damage.

 During an emergency, people are looking for information, they are seeking directions from the government or other relevant authorities.
 When they receive a message appearing to be from reliable sources, they are more likely to fill in the blanks, click on links or download attachments.
 One such action, and later, the victim’s system is infected leading to coronavirus scams.